In today's digital-first world, aspiring web designers have unprecedented opportunities to build rewarding freelance careers.

 As a freelancer, you aren't confined to a single project or skill.
 A Fiverr study revealed that 70% of freelancers juggle 2-4 projects simultaneously and 61% offer 2-3 skills as part of their pitch.
 For example, a web developer skilled in Photoshop can offer clients both website development and the corresponding graphic design work.
 Creating graphics for the site you're building streamlines the process and means companies sign fewer invoices.

-If you’re ready to leave your office job behind to take on projects you’re passionate about, we have some advice.
-Here are four things to do before you start your freelance career:
+If you're ready to take on projects you're passionate about, here are five things to do before you start your freelance career.

 While some industries require degrees, freelance web designers are often hired based on their knowledge, portfolio, and expertise rather than their educational background.